esys/workshop-hello-gitops/README.md

 ![](doc/dockerhub.png)

 It's easier to make the repository public.
-If you want to use a private repository (like I did) you will need to allow your Minikube cluster to pull image from this repo by creating a secrets.
+If you want to use a private repository (like I did) you will need to allow your Minikube cluster to pull image from this repo by creating a secret.
 Procedure is explained later.

 You will also need to generate a token for use by GitHub by going into your account settings then Security and clicking `New Access Token`